-Today is Veterans' Day
+Today is Veterans Day in the U.S.

 In 1926, a government resolution was issued to make November 11 a day of thanksgiving and prayer.
 It was made a legal holiday in 1938 & called Armistice Day.
-Following World War II, the name was changed to Veterans' Day.
+Following World War II, the name was changed to Veterans Day.

 2006: